Is your child struggling with sight words? Learn fun and effective strategies for teaching sight words without the

 Want to make reading even more interactive?
 Have your child find sight words on the page, or count how many of this week’s sight words he can find throughout the book.

-By reading books with sight words, she’s more likely to see and hear them in sentences.
+By reading books with sight words, he’s more likely to see and hear them in sentences.
 This helps him retain not only the words themselves, but how they’re used in context.

 Free printables: Want tons of children’s books ideas, categorized by age?
 Join my newsletter and grab your Read Aloud Book List!
 You’ll get hundreds of favorite selections to read aloud.
 Get it below—at no cost to you:

-2. Start with simple, common high-frequency and sight words
+2. Start with simple, common, and high-frequency words

-Introduce your child to high-frequency and sight words by starting with the simplest and most common.
+Start with the simplest and most common sight words.
 For instance, start with the word “a” or “I” so she learns how to spot these simple, single-letter words easily.
 Continue with two-letter words like “an” to help build on what she has just learned.

 Then, show her similar-looking ones, especially those where you can swap one letter to make a new one.
 For instance, introduce “it,” then the next few words she can learn can be “in,” “is,” or “if.”

 Showing these slight differences cements the idea that letters stand for sounds and can be swapped to form new words.

-You can also start with “the” or “who,” since these are some of the most common she’ll find in books and in everyday speech.
+You can also start with “the” or “who,” since these are some of the most common she’ll probably find in books and in everyday speech.
 Tackling common sight words can make word recognition and stringing sentences together easier.

 3. Play sight word games